nuriel77/iri-playbook/docs/loadbalancer.rst

 Let’s recap:

-HAProxy is a load balancer/proxy.
+* HAProxy is a load balancer/proxy.
-Consul acts as a distributed key/value database, service registry (discovery) and able to initiate health-checks.
+* Consul acts as a distributed key/value database, service registry (discovery) and able to initiate health-checks.
-Consul and HAProxy are installed by default, on a single or multiple node installation.
+* Consul and HAProxy are installed by default, on a single or multiple node installation.
-Consul forms a cluster when installed on multiple nodes, offering distributed highly available registry.
+* Consul forms a cluster when installed on multiple nodes, offering distributed highly available registry.
-HAProxy configures its routes (aka backends) based on Consul’s registry.
+* HAProxy configures its routes (aka backends) based on Consul’s registry.
-Based on Consul’s health-checks, backends become registered or de-registered from the load balancers (HAProxy).
+* Based on Consul’s health-checks, backends become registered or de-registered from the load balancers (HAProxy).
-Because Consul is distributed, HAProxy on all nodes get configured similarly.
+* Because Consul is distributed, HAProxy on all nodes get configured similarly.

+Server and Agent
+^^^^^^^^^^^^^^^^
 Consul is able to run in two modes: server and agent.
 Server mode in itself is also an agent, but is also able to become a cluster member forming a quorum with other server-mode Consul nodes.
 You can deploy 3 or more consul servers to form a highly available, fault-tolerant cluster (3 or more nodes are required to achieve quorum: always use an odd number equal to or larger than 3).

 In the most basic setup, the IRI Docker Playbook will install all IRI nodes with Consul in server mode.
 This will form a very robust cluster.

-An important note about Consul is: when you register a service, the node on which you have registered the service becomes its “parent”.
+An important note about Consul: when you register a service, the node on which you have registered the service becomes its “parent”.
 If this node becomes unavailable, so does any service that has been registered on it.

 What this means is: the **recommended** way to add new nodes to your cluster is by installing them via the playbook: adding them into the ``inventory-multi`` file.
 This will configure everything out-of-the-box and is less error prone than any manual method.